Woodville Football Club (1868–1877): SAFA foundation club (1877)

-Woodville following an internal match elected two delegates (Captain J.Obsorne and T. Letchford) to the inaugural meeting of the SAFA.
+Woodville following an internal match elected two delegates (Captain J.Osborne and T. Letchford) to the inaugural meeting of the SAFA.

 Woodville participated in the inaugural 1877 SAFA season winning 5 of its 16 matches to finish 5th out of 8 teams.
 Internal disputes during the season lead to resignations of senior players from the club and having to play junior players towards the end of the season to field a team.

 A general meeting of the Club was held at The Halfway House, Woodville, on Thursday evening, 5 July 1877.
 The business had reference to the recent appointment of Mr. O. Formby as Vice-Captain, and the Woodville and Port members refused to allow anyone else to be elected to the office.
 There was some discussion, and Messrs.
 J. Clarke and J. R. Osborn tendered their resignations, which were accepted.
 The proceedings then closed satisfactorily.

 Dissolution of Senior SAFA Club (1877) and Defection of Leading Players to form Norwood (1878)

-Woodville's last scheduled game for 15 September against Port Adelaide at Woodville fell through due to a lack of players (their principal players being involved in a practice cricket match at Norwood).
+Woodville's last scheduled senior SAFA game for 15 September against Port Adelaide at Woodville fell through due to a lack of players (their principal players being involved in a practice cricket match at Norwood).

-The senior club dissolved and a number of Woodville's leading players, including the captain Joe.
+The senior club dissolved from the SAFA and a number of Woodville's leading players, including the captain Joe.
 R. (Joseph Rowe) Osborne, formed a new club called the Norwood Football Club on 28 February 1878.
 The new Norwood club even took over the Woodville blue colour guernsey.